buzzqw/TUS/OBSS/OBSSv2-eng.md

 Make it so that the characters' questions and reasoning reveal the clues; an Awareness check can be made whenever there is something to search for that is not obvious, something that must be searched for otherwise it is not immediately perceptible or intuitable, something that the players want to find and that is there but they are not asking the right question.

-Don't let checks govern your game. **Let the players play**, make them act, make them participate and based on what they say determine if the check is passed or not.
+>>> **Play not check**: Don't let checks govern your game. **Let the players play**, make them act, make them participate and based on what they say determine if the check is passed or not.

 If they tell you *I convince the guard to let us pass* have them make an Intimidate (or Diplomacy) check, but if they engage in a convincing dialogue you can consider that the check has been made with a positive outcome (or negative if they haven't been able to argue!)
 Reward the HOW more than the WHAT.